 Above the Fold (ATF) represents search engine rank results that do not require a searcher to scroll in order to see them.
+ATF Results indicates the number of organic results that displayed above the fold for a specific keyword.
 In the SERP section of Report Options, you may select the screen resolution that you want the ATF calculation to be based on.
 For more information and an illustration of ATF, visit this FAQ.

 Organic Rank Position 1 but Not Above the Fold

 As incredible as it may seem, it is possible for a keyword to be in organic rank position 1 but not be above the fold!
-In this example, the keyword "weight loss" resulted in 5 Ads, 4 Related Questions, a Local Pack with map, 3 Top Stories and an Image Box pushing the organic results below the fold.
+In this example, the keyword "best restaurants" resulted in 4 Related Questions, a See results about box, a Local Pack with map, and 3 Top Stories pushing all organic results below the fold.